 Under SGST law there will be one more condition as given below: –

-section 6 A or sub-section (8) of section 8 of the Central Sales Tax Act, 1956 that is not substantiated in the manner, and within the period, prescribed in rule 12 of the Central Sales Tax (Registration and Turnover) Rules, 1957 shall not be eligible to be credited to the electronic credit ledger:
+So much of the said credit as is attributable to any claim related to section 3, sub-section (3) of section 5, section 6, section 6A or sub-section (8) of section 8 of the Central Sales Tax Act, 1956 that is not substantiated in the manner, and within the period, prescribed in rule 12 of the Central Sales Tax (Registration and Turnover) Rules, 1957 shall not be eligible to be credited to the electronic credit ledger:

 However, an amount equivalent to the credit specified above shall be refunded under the existing law when the said claims are substantiated in the manner prescribed in rule 12 of the Central Sales Tax (Registration and Turnover) Rules, 1957.

-Ans.
-Yes, he will be entitled to credit in 2017-18 provided such a credit was admissible as CENVAT credit in the existing law and is also admissible as credit in CGST – section 140(2) of the CGST Act.
+Ans: Yes, he will be entitled to credit in 2017-18 provided such a credit was admissible as CENVAT credit in the existing law and is also admissible as credit in CGST – section 140(2) of the CGST Act.

-Ans.
-He will be entitled to credit only when ITC on such goods are admissible under the existing law and is also admissible in GST.
+Ans: He will be entitled to credit only when ITC on such goods are admissible under the existing law and is also admissible in GST.
 Since credit is not available under the existing law on such goods, the said person cannot claim it in GST – proviso to section 140(2) of the SGST Act.

-Ans.
-The recovery relating to ITC wrongfully enjoyed, unless recovered under the existing law, will be recovered as arrears of tax under GST.
+Ans: The recovery relating to ITC wrongfully enjoyed, unless recovered under the existing law, will be recovered as arrears of tax under GST.

-Ans.
-A manufacturer having a turnover of say Rs 60 lakh who is enjoying SSI exemption under the existing law will have to be registered under GST as the said turnover exceeds the basic threshold of Rs 20 lakh – section 22.
+Ans: A manufacturer having a turnover of say Rs 60 lakh who is enjoying SSI exemption under the existing law will have to be registered under GST as the said turnover exceeds the basic threshold of Rs 20 lakh – section 22.

 A trader having turnover below the threshold under VAT but, making sales through e-commerce operator will be required to be registered in GST.
 There will be no threshold for such person(s) – section 24.

-Ans.
-Yes, he will be entitled to input tax credit on inputs held in stock in accordance with the provisions of section 140(3).
+Ans: Yes, he will be entitled to input tax credit on inputs held in stock in accordance with the provisions of section 140(3).

-Ans.
-The registered person will not be able to carry forward the excess ITC of VAT to GST if he opts for composition scheme – Section 140(1).
+Ans: The registered person will not be able to carry forward the excess ITC of VAT to GST if he opts for composition scheme – Section 140(1).

-Ans.
-Where tax has been paid under the existing law [CST, in this case] on any goods at the time of sale, not being earlier than six months prior to the appointed day, and such goods are returned by the buyer after the appointed day, the sales return will be considered as a supply of the said buyer in GST and tax has to be paid on such supply, if, –
+Ans: Where tax has been paid under the existing law [CST, in this case] on any goods at the time of sale, not being earlier than six months prior to the appointed day, and such goods are returned by the buyer after the appointed day, the sales return will be considered as a supply of the said buyer in GST and tax has to be paid on such supply, if, –

 (i) the goods are taxable under the GST Law; and

+(ii) the buyer is registered under the GST Law.
 However, the seller is entitled to refund of such tax [CST, in this case] paid under the existing law if the aforesaid buyer is an unregistered person under GST and the goods are returned within 06(six) months (or within the extended period of maximum two months) from the appointed day and the goods are identifiable – Section 142(1).

-Ans.
-No tax will be payable by the manufacturer or the job worker under the following circumstances: –
+Ans: No tax will be payable by the manufacturer or the job worker under the following circumstances: –

 (i) Inputs/ semi-finished goods are sent to the job worker in accordance with the provisions of the existing law before the appointed day.